How to Take a Sahara Desert Tour from Marrakech

 Tizi-n-Tichka is a well-known, scenic mountain pass.
 It will take you through the impressive High Atlas Mountains.
 Reaching an altitude of 7,415ft, it links Marrakech to Ouarzazate and offers a welcome break from the long drive.

-Be sure to stop along the pass.
+Be sure to stop along the Pass.
 You’ll be rewarded with some spectacular views.

 Ait Ben Haddou